 Then there is the Infant Risk Center, an information center for pregnant and breastfeeding moms run by Dr. Thomas Hale, who compiles and conducts research on medications (including herbs and alternative treatments) and their affects on fetuses and newborns.
 He is well-respected in the breastfeeding and medical world, and has years of experience doing this research and making sense of it.

 And the best part of it?
 The Infant Risk Center has a toll-free number (806-352-2519) that you can call Monday to Friday to speak to someone directly about your concerns about a particular medication and its effects on your breastfed baby.
+During the COVID-19 crisis, the Infant Risk Center has switched to live chatting on their website to answer any of your questions concerning medications and breastfeeding.
 This is particularly useful because getting a full picture of you and your baby (like how much your baby weighs, how often they nurse, etc.) are important puzzle pieces to put together when determining if a medication is safe.

 Maybe the biggest roadblock in all of this is that, unfortunately, not all doctors have all the data on breastfeeding and medications.
 Doctors who don’t come in contact with breastfeeding mothers very frequently may just not have had a chance to keep up with new research.
 That’s why it’s often useful to call your pediatrician (who deals with babies daily) specifically to discuss your options — and to always seek a second opinion if something seems “off” with a doctor’s advice.